 For the vast majority of the 2008 season, Geelong's upward performance spiral continued as the side topped the ladder with just 1 defeat from 22 matches before achieving comfortable finals victories over St Kilda and Western Bulldogs to set up a grand final showdown with Hawthorn.
 The Hawks were always going to be a tough nut to crack, but the Cats did not help their cause by frittering away numerous scoring opportunities, and despite enjoying considerable territorial supremacy at times they slumped to an unexpected, but scarcely unwarranted, 26 point defeat, with the scoreline - 11.23 (89) to 18.7 (115) - telling its own eloquently depressing story.
 No one would deny that the Cats were the best team in the AFL for most of the 2008 season, but the fact that they were found wanting when it mattered most renders such status, in historical terms, entirely meaningless.

-Geelong's 2009 premiership combination may at times have lacked the conviction of and aroused marginally fewer superlatives than its predecessor of two years earlier but there can be no denying that its ultimate triumph.
+Geelong's 2009 premiership combination may at times have lacked the conviction of and aroused marginally fewer superlatives than its predecessor of two years earlier but there can be no denying that its ultimate triumph was wholly deserved.
 Opposed in the grand final by a St Kilda side that was immeasurably superior in almost all respects to the Port Adelaide team they had trounced in '07, the Cats had to dig deep and unveil resources they had rarely been called on to utilise over the previous seasons.
 In the end their 12.8 (80) to 9.14 (68) victory arguably owed more to the old fashioned footy virtues of strength, determination, courage and physical fitness as to the skill upon which Geelong's football is traditionally based.
 Perhaps because of this, after the match there were quite a few voices predicting the imminent end of the latest Cats dynasty, the implication being that other teams, notably the Saints and Western Bulldogs, had almost caught them up, and would be likely to overtake them over the next twelve months.